Nation gives priority to deprived: PM Modi

-New Delhi, Feb 3: Prime Minister Narendra Modi on Friday said that the nation gives top priority to those who have been so far deprived and neglected.
+New Delhi: Prime Minister Narendra Modi on Friday said that the nation gives top priority to those who have been so far deprived and neglected.

 Addressing the Krishnaguru Eknaam Akhanda Kirtan for World Peace, being held at Krishnaguru Sevashram at Barpeta in Assam via video conferencing, PM Modi said that the government has given priority to the deprived.